 It is the policy of the Institute to encourage investigators to publish results of research conducted under HEI funding in the open scientific literature.
+The publication policy specific to the results derived from studies funded under RFA 10-1 is discussed on page 13 of the RFA.
 HEI retains a nonexclusive license to publish material from work funded by HEI; it is the responsibility of the investigator and his/her institution to notify other publishers of HEI's rights.
 A statement acknowledging HEI support and a disclaimer must appear in all publications resulting from work funded by HEI.
 Please use the disclaimer language in Article 16 of your Research Agreement with HEI.